-Being a photographer I know that not all sunsets are made equal and this one was one of the precious rare ones.
+Being a photographer, I know that not all sunsets are made equal and this one was of the precious rare ones.
 The kind that you see three or four times a year and makes the whole world glow with a fiery red blaze.
-All three of us were mesmerized and the fact that we were alone on the trail made the moment even more special.
+We were mesmerized and the fact that we were alone on the trail made the moment even more special.

-Not long after, we were standing on the edge of Ostrva saddle (1966m) where we laid our eyes on Mengusovska valley and the magnificent Popradske pleso (1500m) for the first time.
+Not long after, we stepped on the edge of Ostrva saddle (1966m) and laid our eyes on Mengusovska valley and the magnificent Popradske pleso (1500m) for the first time.
 At the other end of the valley, the lone summit of Koprovsky was inviting us.
 This is one of the most beautiful vantage points in High Tatras and especially that afternoon it was just majestic.
-A long shadow was cast across Mengusovska from Hrebeň Bašt—the huge vertical wall that rises on the west side of the valley for the whole of its length.
-The first peak of the wall—Patria, was ablaze from the last light of the day and dark grey clouds were dancing on the glassy lake surface.
+A long shadow was being cast across Mengusovska from Hrebeň Bašt—the huge vertical wall that rises on the west side of the valley for the whole of its length.
+The first peak of the wall—Patria, was ablaze from the last light of the day, and dark grey clouds were dancing on the glassy lake surface.

-This wall is consisted from a series of peaks the first being Patria followed by another ten peaks with Satan in the middle being the highest and most known.
+This wall is consisted from a series of peaks the first being Patria followed by another ten peaks; Satan in the middle being the highest and most known.
 At the end of this line, a saddle that turns into a ridge connects Hrebeň Bašt to Koprovsky.
-Another two ridges divide the valleys bellow and join at the top giving Koprovsky a triangular pyramid shape.
+Another two ridges divide the valleys bellow and join at the top, giving Koprovsky its triangular pyramid shape.